deltachat/deltachat-pages/en/help.md

 Yes.

 We devised a forward secrecy scheme that withstood initial scrutiny from cryptographers and usable security experts.
-Our tentative scheme is designed to reliably work in federated messaging and with multi-device usage.
+Our tentative scheme is designed to reliably work in federated messaging networks and with multi-device usage.
-The actual implementation has not been scheduled yet (Mid 2025).
+However, an implementation has not been scheduled yet (Mid 2025).

 ### Can I reuse my existing private key? {#importkey}